DEFRA/dst-guides/CONTRIBUTING.md

 ## What not to include

-* Deployment guides or details
+- Deployment guides or details
-* Details of infrastructure
+- Details of infrastructure
-* Details about any service's back office processes
+- Details about any service's back office processes
-* Personal contact information
+- Personal contact information

 If in doubt speak to **Alan Cruikshanks** before creating the PR.

 ## Checking your work

-We use [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) to check content for spelling errors.
-We check contributions using `mdspell --en-gb --ignore-numbers --ignore-acronyms '**/*.md'`.
+We recommend using [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) to check content for spelling errors.
+Call it in the following way `mdspell --en-gb --ignore-numbers --ignore-acronyms --report '**/*.md'`.
+This ensures

+- You are using en-gb as your language `--en-gb`
+- Numbers are not reported as false positives `--ignore-numbers`
+- Acronyms are not reported as false positives `--ignore-acronyms`
+- You avoid the default interactive mode `--report`

+The last option is needed because our guides feature code examples. **markdown-spellcheck** includes them in the checks because it does not handle text in backticks.
+You'd have to deal with a large number of false positives which would be slow to go through and might put you off writing more guides.
+We want to avoid that!
+So currently it's not part of the build but we hope to include it if this feature becomes available.

+For now it'll simply report all errors and you can then deal with actually spelling errors directly.

-We use [markdownlint](https://github.com/mivok/markdownlint) to check the files have a consistent style.
+We use [markdownlint](https://github.com/mivok/markdownlint) to check the files have a consistent style as part of a CI process.
 We check contributions using `mdl --style md_style.rb $PWD`.

-We recommend you install these tools, and then run before before pushing your commits.
+We recommend you install this and run it before pushing your commits.

 ## Getting feedback